OlliMeeco/meecodocs/guides/credentials/credential-schema.md

-# Introduction
+# Credential Schema

-Within the SVX Platform, credential schemas are used to form the basis of a verifiable credential.
-They structure a set of claims about a Holder and determine the logic behind how the claims are used.
-Without credential schemas, verifiable credentials would not be able to be issued.
+Credential schemas are used to define the structure for the claims of a verifiable credential.
+It uses the [Data Schema](https://www.w3.org/TR/vc-data-model/#data-schemas) property of a credential.
+Schemas use the [Verifiable Credentials JSON Schema 2022](https://w3c-ccg.github.io/vc-json-schemas/) specification, published by the W3C Credentials WG.

-## Inputs
-JSON credential schema file
+Using schemas allows tenants, organisations and users to

+- Agree on the structure of data and facilitate data exchange
+- Extract information from the schema

+It is possible to create a credential without specifying a schema via the API, but the Enterprise Portal makes this step mandatory.
+In the portal, the schema is used to render an input form when creating a credential via the UI.

+A credential schema, once published, is versioned and made available via a public URL.
+This allows anyone to validate it at any point in time.

-## Outputs
+## Prerequisites
-Uploaded/updated credential schema on server and is ready for the next use.

-# Additional considerations
+- Verifiable Credential JSON Schema

+### Verifiable Credential JSON Schema

 Each JSON Schema consists of the following mandatory attributes:

-* type (e.g. JsonSchemaValidator2018).
+- type (e.g. JsonSchemaValidator2018).
 The specific type definition determines the content of each data schema.

-* id (a URI that identifies the schema file)

-Credential schema upload is available to Tenant Administrators and must comply with the following rules:
+- id (a URI that identifies the schema file) Credential schema upload is available to Tenant Administrators and must comply with the following rules:

-* A plain JSON object.
+- A plain JSON object.

-* The structure is later checked based on the specification: JSON Schema
+- The structure is later checked based on the specification: JSON Schema

 All the attributes in the example are required, but values could be different, e.g. URL address of Schema, name, description etc.

 ### Example credential JSON schema